FW System Setup - Mac OS

 again and search for vhosts.
 Uncomment the lineInclude /private/etc/apache2/extra/httpd-vhosts.conf

-(by removing # in front of the line) - Add a new line underneath the line you just uncommented:
+- Add a new line underneath the line you just uncommented:

 Include /private/etc/apache2/vhosts/*.conf